NHTSA // CRASH-TESTED

 The Volkswagen Golf is a compact hatchback - not a sedan despite its classification here - that has long served as the benchmark for the affordable European-flavored small car segment.
 Aimed at driving enthusiasts and practical-minded buyers who want a refined, planted feel without stepping into a luxury brand, the Golf occupies a unique space in the US market where it competes on sophistication as much as utility.

-The 2021 Volkswagen Golf earns an NHTSA Safety Index of 87 out of 100, an strong result driven by its federal crash-test stars and its recall record.
+The 2021 Volkswagen Golf earns an NHTSA Safety Index of 87 out of 100, a strong result driven by its federal crash-test stars and its recall record.
 It has 1 recall on record, reflected in the score.

 - urban drivers exposed to side-impact risk